English GP Econs

 Marcus came to A-Worthy with a D7 in English and very little confidence.
 His compositions were disorganised, his vocabulary limited, and he often ran out of time during exams.
 His parents were worried that English would pull down his entire L1R5 score.

 His tutor started by rebuilding Marcus's fundamentals: sentence construction, paragraph organisation, and time management.
-The CASE Method gave Marcus a repeatable structure for both composition and comprehension — instead of staring at a blank page, he had a clear framework to follow every time.
+The SHARP Method gave Marcus a repeatable structure for both composition and comprehension — instead of staring at a blank page, he had a clear framework to follow every time.

 Over four months, Marcus progressed steadily.
 His compositions went from rambling narratives to tightly structured essays with clear topic sentences and supporting evidence.
 His reading speed improved as he learned to identify question types quickly.
 By the end, Marcus achieved a B3 — a jump of four grades that opened up his JC options.